New Mexico’s partner in building economic prosperity and stronger communities

 Public Project Revolving Fund financing for municipalities and other entities.

 Providing greater access to capital for businesses and nonprofits.

 Financing for Colonias communities’ infrastructure and water needs.

 Grants for communities to assess their needs and plan future projects.

 The mission of the New Mexico Finance Authority is to advance New Mexico by financing impactful, well-planned projects.
 NMFA has become an economic engine for New Mexico.
-Through its flagship Public Project Revolving Fund, NMFA has made 1,981 loans totaling approximately $4.32 billion since the inception of the program through December 31, 2021.
+Through its flagship Public Project Revolving Fund, NMFA has made over 2,100 loans totaling approximately $4.64 billion since the inception of the program through June 30, 2023.

 Ruidoso Convention Center